 60% reduction in variability of stress levels among the participating physicians, & 10% reduction in stress overall

 Develop a culture of education and awareness

 While no specific method of intervention has proven to be more beneficial than another, it is important to at least develop a culture of education and awareness regarding the daily stresses endured by those on the front lines of medicine.
 Coming into close contact with sudden death and highly contagious disease would take its toll on anyone.
-This is especially concerning during the present COVID-19 pandemic.
 The well-being of ED physicians must be closely monitored for their sake and the sake of patients as well.

 Written by Marianthi Vasiliadis

 Givon, D., & Basis, F. (2017).
 Burnout among Nurses and Physicians in the Emergency Department: a Comparison Study.
 SciFed Journal of Emergency Medicine, 1(1).